ellisgl/GeekLab-Conf/README.md

 # geeklab/conf
 Immutable configuration system loader & parser for PHP >= 7.2 that support multiple file formats and has some "templating" features.
+This library is an alternative to '.env' type configuration libraries.

 ## Latest
 2.0.2 (2019/5/31): Removed untestable code, which was a potential security risk.